Bug report #3489

 - Do nothing and we close this bug by saying it is user responsibility to correctly name his/her connection (after all, the DB name can be viewed by editing the connection configuration) !

-#8 Updated by Sebastian Dietrich over 4 years ago
+#8 Updated by Sebastian Dietrich about 7 years ago

 - Add DB name in DB Manager